ajheikki/coursera-GettingAndCleaningData/README.md

 1. Download the source data and save the unzipped UCI HAR Dataset folder into a folder X.
 2. Save run_analysis.R script into the parent folder of the UCI HAR Dataset (into the same folder X)
 3. Open the run_analysis.R script and set the R working directory to the parent directory by modifying the setwd() command at the beginning of the script.
 4. Run run_analysis.R.
-It generates a new file tidyData.txt in your working directory.
+It generates a new file tidyData.txt to the working directory.
 This is the tidy data file required in the task.